punknight16/raspby-projects/index.markdown

 After creating some content, the only way to get that content to people is to use hooks or ads on social media.
 These hooks or "click bait" lines are the only thing that convince people to click the link to the content that was posted.
 Some hooks work better than others, so keeping track of these hooks can provide valuable information on what works and what doesn't.

 Jekyll posts are written in a format called markdown.
-THe markdown format allows for metadata (called "front matter") to be stored at the top of a file.
+The markdown format allows for metadata (called "front matter") to be stored at the top of a file.
 We can store the "hook" that is used for a post in the front matter of that post.

 Next, even if the same hook is used in every forum and channel on social media, the click conversion rate for each social media site will still vary.
 To track the click conversion rate of each social media site, I'll add campaign parameters to the URL of the post for each different forum that I post in.
-Google Analytics comes iwth the ability to track referring sources, but you can also add three paramets to the end of your url to add additioanl data aobut your reference.
+Google Analytics comes with the ability to track referring sources, but you can also add three parameters to the end of your url to add additional data about your reference.
 They are:

 * utm_source
 * utm_media